Strawberry Lime Yogurt Bark

 Strawberry Lime Yogurt Bark is the perfect snack to cool you off on a hot summer’s day.
 It’s sweet, tangy, and so refreshing!

 My newest addition to that healthy-ish list: A cool and creamy Strawberry Lime Yogurt Bark Recipe.
 With frozen Greek yogurt and a refreshing key-lime-pie-style flavor, it’s the perfect high-protein hot weather treat.

 Since our household is small (it’s just the two of us + Benji), I make our yogurt bark in smaller batches.
 The bark freezes faster and doesn’t create a ton of leftovers.
-Which means you can try different flavor combos more often!
+This means you can try different flavor combos more often!

 If you’ve got lots of hungry bellies in your house, you can always use a larger baking sheet and double or triple the recipe.

 - Plain Greek Yogurt.
 We liked the low-fat or full-fat varieties.
 The batches we made with fat-free yogurt were way too icy.

 - Sweetener and Flavorings.
 For this recipe, I used a little maple syrup, vanilla extract, and a fresh lime (zest + juice).
 Just a tiny bit of maple syrup or honey keeps the bark from being too tart.

 - Fresh or Frozen Fruit.
 Fresh juicy strawberries are delicious when in season.
 In the winter months, you can substitute frozen raspberries or blueberries.

 - A Graham Cracker.
 The crumbled graham cracker gives the bark the most delicious pie-vibe.
-If graham crackers aren’t your thing, try it with a few tablespoons of your favorite toaster oven granola recipe.
+If graham crackers aren’t your thing, try it with a few tablespoons of your favorite granola.